 --library Generate a library instead of an executable.
-Appends .c/.h to the name indi-
+Appends . c/.h to the name indicated

 -o outfile Where to write the result.
-If the source program is named foo.fut, this defaults
+If the source program is named foo.fut, this defaults of the last successful compiler step will be printed to standard error.

---safe Ignore unsafe in program and perform safety checks unconditionally.

---server Generate a server-mode executable that reads commands from stdin.
+--safe Ignore unsafe in program and perform safety checks unconditionally.--server Generate a server-mode executable that reads commands from stdin.

 -v verbose Enable debugging output.
-If compilation fails due to a compiler error, the result of the last successful compiler step will be printed to standard error.
+If compilation fails due to a compiler error, the result